Northern Virginia Summer Baseball — District 17 Legion

 Structured league play.
 Real game reps.
 No tournament treadmill.

-Northern Virginia Summer Baseball Teams (District 17)
+Northern Virginia Summer Baseball Teams

 Schools: James Madison High School, Oakton High School, South Lakes High School